 Neither the federal government nor the Commonwealth of Virginia has enacted any laws or regulations to limit the electric fields or magnetic fields from above ground, buried, or submarine transmission or distribution cables, or from other infrastructure related to the transmission of electricity at a frequency of 60 Hz.

-Since the majority of the Project's electrical infrastructure will be offshore, the opportunity for humans to come in contact with the Project's cables, and therefore EMF from the cables, will be limited to those who may be scuba diving in close proximity to the cable routes, and that exposure would be even more limited by the burial of the Project's submarine cables under the seabed or mattress/rock coverings for most of their entire length.
+Since the majority of the Project's electrical infrastructure will be offshore, human exposure to EMF from the Project's cables will be limited to examples such as scuba divers in close proximity to the cable routes.